-Sainte Devote is the patron saint of both Corsica and Monaco and she died around 303 AD.
+Sainte Dévote is the patron saint of both Corsica and Monaco and she died around 303 AD.
 On January 26th every year, the Principality of Monaco celebrates her.

 Tradition holds that she was a Corsican woman born around 283 AD.
 A young virgin, she had decided to devote herself fully to the service of God.
 By order of the prefect Barbarus, she was imprisoned and tortured for her faith.
 Her mouth was crushed, and her body was dragged through rocks and brambles.
 She was martyred by being racked or stoned to death.

-On January 26th every year the Principality of Monaco celebrates their patron St. Devote where they burn a boat on the harbour, not far from the valley of Gaumates and the district of La Condamine.
-The next day, January 27th, day of the feast of Saint Devote, hosts an impressive procession.
+On January 26th every year, the Principality of Monaco celebrates its patron St. Dévote by burning a boat on the harbour, not far from the valley of Gaumates and the district of La Condamine.
+The next day, January 27th, day of the feast of Saint Dévote, hosts an impressive procession.
 This is a public holiday in the Principality.